thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 ## How to add a new exchange

-This document is from a perspective of adding a new exchange called FTX to the codebase:
+This document is from a perspective of adding a new exchange called Binance to the codebase:

 ### Run the [exchange templating tool](../cmd/exchange_template/) which will create a base exchange package based on the features the exchange supports